insightsengineering/scribe/docs/report/README.md

-Scribe_UI.bmpr file is a binary file.
-To use it you will need [Balsamiq application](https://balsamiq.com/wireframes/)
+Scribe_UI.bmpr is a binary file.
+You will need [Balsamiq application](https://balsamiq.com/wireframes/) to use it.

 UI components: